September 24, 2017 — Events

 What Dad Cooked was invited to the launch of the Mini British Food Hall at Liberty in London.
-We’re always interested in new food halls, especially if their in Liberty, one of our favourite stores.
+We’re always interested in new food halls, especially if they’re in Liberty, one of our favourite stores.

 Liberty is unashamedly posh.
 But not inaccessibly so, it sells its exclusive home, beauty and fashion goods with appropriate restraint and flair, but also with a quiet swagger and underlying quirkiness.
 There has always been an artiness about Liberty (as in the arts and crafts motifs and patterns of ‘Liberty’ prints) and they fill their floors with appealingly eclectic – and sometimes exotic – collections, each item chosen with impeccable taste and an eye for good design and quality production.
 It’s therefore natural that the store would adapt this same approach to satisfy current trends for food-based products.
 The Mini British Food Hall is a perfect ‘Liberty’ response.
 The hall, comprising two rooms by the Carnaby Street entrance, is crammed with selected artisan goods, all handcrafted, handmade and beautifully packaged and presented.
-Any one of them would make a perfect foodie gift or gourmet souvenir of Britain.
+Anyone of them would make a perfect foodie gift or gourmet souvenir of Britain.